 Behavioural addiction is a compulsive, routine reaction to a positive stimulus.
 Such stimulus can be an object, can be an experience, can be a memory, can be an emotion or can be an activity.

-Influencing stimuli are found to entice and fulfil the internal rewards system, offering positive reinforcements, thus reinforcing the need for consistent exposure.
+Influencing stimuli entice and fulfil the internal rewards system, offering positive reinforcements, thus reinforcing the need for consistent exposure.

 For example, exercise is found to increase motivation, happy chemicals and elevate mood.
 This is common knowledge, yet experiences of it also deliver such reliability.
-As exposure to those feelings will be encountered, to encounter them again and again, exercise levels will be increased.
+As exposure to those feelings will be encountered, exercise levels will be increased to encounter them again and again.

 It’s clear to see how addictive activities and experiences can be when paired with uplifting emotions, especially for those with pre-existing vulnerabilities, in this case influencing an exercise addiction.